markgbeckett/jupiter_ace/centipede/README.md

 ## Other Observations

 When I was working on the port, I noted that the first routine in the game loop (at address 41C8h) points to an empty subroutine (returning immediately).
 Perhaps, Colin planned to include support for the spider, present in the original game, in this routine.

+## Disassembling Centipede

+The work to add joystick support to Centipede piqued my interest in the program and I have subsequently created a commented disassembly of the game, the current version of which can be found in [centipede.asm](centipede.asm).

+In creating the disassembly, I learned a lot about the game and how it was written.
+I think it is an interesting program to study, for someone with a reasonably understanding of Z80 machine code.

+I have made the following interesting discoveries, so far:

+- There is quite a lot of unused memory in the program, evidence by sequences of `nop` statements between routines.
+Given that Colin Dooley wrote this game by hand-assembling code into hexadecimal opcodes and poking into memory on an actual Ace, I think this is reasonable.
+I suspect Colin left space between routines to allow later changes/ expansion, without a need to relocate routines -- something that would be painful to do when hand-assembling a program.

+- I did not find any evidence of joystick support.
+Possibly there is another version of the game, which includes the support, or possibly Colin mis-remembered this aspect of writing the game.

+- The first routine in the main game loop (noted, above, as doing nothing) is a debugging routine.
+Beyond the first command in the routine (which is a `ret`), there is a routine that checks for the Space key being pressed and, if so, exits back to Forth.
+You can reinstate the routine by replacing the `ret` statement at address 41C8h with `push af`.

+- My suspicion that the first game-loop routine was a place-holder for the spider was wrong.
+However, Colin did at least considering adding a spider to his game, as during initialisation, two graphics are set up that constitute the left and right half of a spider.
+This graphic is never used in the current game.

+- I have found three bugs in the game.
+Two of them have no significant impact, but the third bug does affect game play.
+The most significant bug relates to initalising a new flea.
+There should be a 50/50 chance that the flea drops slowly or quickly.
+However, the calculation is broken meaning the flea almost always drops quickly.
+A second bug relates to a miscalculated relative jump and causes the program to jump to the middle of a two-byte command.
+It looks as if this bug could cause problems except that the jump (which is conditional) does not ever seem to be satisfied, so the problem code is skipped.
+The third bug is an incorrect call address, which occurs three times when requesting the player to enter their name into the hall of fame.
+The incorrect jump is to a location eight bytes to early in memory, but simply means the computer runs eight `nop` statements before asking for user input, so is not significant.